Spring is (finally) in the air By Reuters - Up News Info

 The second-largest coin, ethereum, hit a record $3,560 recently fuelled by its use in a bond issue and the booming NFT sector.
 Meme-based digital coin Dogecoin, originally intended as a satire on the cryptocurrency boom, also hit an all-time high.
 Their rise knocked bitcoin’s share of the $2.4 trillion crypto market to a near-two year low.

+Meanwhile Dogecoin lost more than a third of its price on Sunday, after Tesla (NASDAQ:) chief and cryptocurrency supporter Elon Musk called it a “hustle” during his guest-host spot on the “Saturday Night Live” comedy sketch TV show.

-The crypto crowd might also tune into U.S. entertainment show Saturday Night Live this weekend, guest-hosted by Tesla (NASDAQ:) Techno-king Elon Musk, whose social media comments have in the past sent bitcoin and Dogecoin soaring.
+The Tesla Techno-king Elon Musk’s social media comments have in the past sent bitcoin and Dogecoin soaring.

+-UPDATE 2-Dogecoin loses third of price after Elon Musk calls it a ‘hustle’ on ‘SNL’